Raghavvram/notes/Virtualization/VMvsContainers.md

 If you’re diving into cloud-native development or DevOps workflows, containers (like Docker and Kubernetes) are likely the better option.
 On the other hand, for applications requiring robust isolation or legacy systems, VMs shine.

 ---

-If you'd like, I can dive deeper into concepts like Kubernetes orchestration, container security practices, or hypervisor technologies.
-Let me know!